enricosada/paket-netcore-testing-as-tool/README.md

 `.paket\paket --help`

+# EXPECTED TO WORK

+- integration with sdk (with `dotnet build` AFTER paket exist with `dotnet restore .paket`)
+- `.paket/paket` commands

 # EXPECTED TO NOT WORK (WIP)

-- `dotnet paket`. is not installed as global command. will do a workaround later. use as before `.paket/paket --version`
+- `dotnet paket`. is not installed as global command. will do a workaround later.
+For now, use as before `.paket/paket --version`
-- integration with .net core sdk for building projects.
-In wip now (maybe win will work as is)

 # KNOW ERRORS

 should work docker/win/osx/unix

-- using the `dotnet build` shouldnt yet work. is a wip :D
+# WIP

+- remove the need for `dotnet restore .paket` after a fresh clone, so just `dotnet build` will do
+- repeteable `dotnet restore .paket`